We apologize for temporary issues with the appearance or functionality of this site. They are being addressed.

 - Born August 26, 1965 in Grand Island, NE USA

-Richardson was a manager in Pirates farm system from 1996-1998, managing the Erie Sea Wolves in 1996, the Augusta GreenJackets in the first half of 1997, and the Lynchburg Hillcats for the rest of 1997 and 1998.
-He took over as head coach at Louisiana Tech University in 1999.
+Richardson began his coaching career soon after retiring as a player in May, 1995.
+The Pittsburgh Pirates assigned him to coach the Lynchburg Hillcats for the remainder of the season.
+Richardson was a manager in the Pirates farm system from 1996-1998, managing the Erie Sea Wolves in 1996, the Augusta GreenJackets in the first half of 1997 (until 6/18), and the Lynchburg Hillcats for the rest of 1997 and into 1998.
+Richardson left the Hillcats to become head coach at Louisiana Tech University.
 In 2001, he led the school to its first winning season in more than a decade.
 He resigned following the 2002 season to devote more time to his family and businesses in Grand Island, Nebraska.
 He currently owns three bars in Grand Island including Balz, a sports bar whose slogan is "Who Needs Hooterz When You Got Balz."

 Year-By-Year Minor League Managerial Record